peterhinch/micropython-micro-gui/README.md

 Code is new and issues are likely: please report any found.
 The project is under development so check for updates.

-A recent firmware update [PR7682](https://github.com/micropython/micropython/pull/7682) has provided a major boost to text rendering speed on color displays.
+Firmware V1.17 has provided a major boost to text rendering speed on color display.
+V1.17 or later is now a requirement for color displays, although there is a workround if it's impossible to upgrade.
 See [section 1.8](./README.md#18-performance-and-hardware-notes) for details.

 # 0. Contents